Katie2319/SwiftTutorial/SwiftDatatypes.md

 Swift Datatypes

+[Test out running these datatypes in the HelloWorld2.playground file]

 Naming Requirements:

 Variables can contain almost any character including Unicode characters.
 They can not contain whitespace characters, mathematical symbols, arrows, private-use Unicode scalar values or line-and box-drawing characters.
 Variables also cannot begin with a number, but a number can be contained elsewhere in the name.
 These restrictions are enforced by the compiler.